Clemapfel/jluna/docs/manual.md

 Here, `forward_arg` does more than just print to the command line, it also returns a value.

-To access this value of a task, we use the member function `.result()`, which returns an object of type `jluna::Future`.
+To access the return value of a task, we use the member function `.result()`.
+This function returns an object of type `jluna::Future`.

-In C++, a future is a thread-safe container that may or may not (yet) contain a value.
-The future is available immediately when its corresponding task is created.
-Until the task has succesfully completed, however, the future will not contain a value.
+A future is a thread-safe container that may or may not (yet) contain a value.
+The future itself is available immediately when its corresponding task is created.
+Until the task has successfully completed, however, the future will not contain a value.
 Once the task is done, the return value will be moved into the future, after which we can access it.

 ```cpp
 auto task = ThreadPool::create(forward_arg, size_t(1234));